Backyard Croquet: Rules FAQs

 - No (unless you use Option 2), sending a ball out of bounds does not end your turn.
 When a ball goes out of bounds, it is replaced a mallet length (or, on a small court, a mallet-head) in from the boundary, and if the striker has another shot, the turn continues.

 - When placing your ball back in bounds, do you have to place it the length of the mallet or can you use the length of the mallet head?

 - The default rule is to use one mallet length.
-If you play by Option 3, one mallet head length is used instead.
-One reason Option 3 is invoked is if the court is small and using a full mallet length would be too much.
+If you play by Option 3, one mallet head length or 9 inches is used instead.
+One reason Option 3 is invoked is if the court is short grass or small and using a full mallet length would be too much.